Skip to main content

 Text-to-Speech Audio in Translated Courses

 It's important to note that when you use text-to-speech to create audio, it is saved in your media library within your Easygenerator account.
-This audio, also known as the "master audio," is the only file that will be used in all course duplicates, including copies created during course translation.
+This audio—referred to as the "master audio"—is the file used in all course duplicates and also appears in translated versions if TTS is not available for the target language.

-If you do need to make changes to the audio in a translated course, it's best to delete the existing audio completely and create a new one from scratch using a translator and text-to-speech.
-This will ensure that the master audio in your media library remains unchanged and that all courses using it will not be affected.
+In that case, if you need to make changes to the audio in a translated course that uses the master audio, it’s best to delete the existing file and create a new one from scratch using the translated text and text-to-speech.
+This ensures that the master audio in your media library remains unchanged and that all other courses using it are not affected.

 Security in Text-to-Speech